 Soils are also a key issue for local players, which translate into a myriad of activities.
-People outside the world of faring find some awareness among farmers; they receive some individual efforts.
+Non-farm people find some awareness among farmers, they receive some individual efforts.
 But they also find that "these actions are struggling to have a "system effect", a "global effect" on the erosion and runoff" and for farmers, a better management of soil quality is difficult to consider under current conditions.
 It's difficult for them to reconcile dominant economic logic and management of soil.